The Tavern Maid

-Balini looked skeptically between the two women.
+Balini looked skeptically between the two.
 She wanted to believe Mara was telling the truth, but experience had taught her otherwise.
 Her instincts were screaming for her to leave everything behind and run.

 “Why should I trust you?”
 Balini asked.

 “I have no reason to lie to you.”

 “You’re strong, clever, and clearly a powerful mage,” Mara answered.
 “And I like you.”
 Balini began to protest, but Mara cut her off before she could say more than a few words.
 “Speak to Captain Nirvatha.”
 The name struck Balini like a blow to the head.
 She froze and stared in shock at Mara as the other fairy continued.
 “If you still aren’t interested, then nobody will stop you from leaving.
 But at least consider the offer.”

 Breathlessly, Balini asked, “Did you say Nirvatha?”

 Balini huffed as she adjusted the strap of her knapsack for the third time in the last minute.
 She spared Kai a sideways glance, both curious and wary of the stranger who had remained silent since they first stepped inside the tavern.
 Kai’s gaze caught hers and for a few short moments, the two stared tensely at one another.
 Then Kai looked away and strode forward so they were in step with Mara.